 General information about 12/76

-The 12/70 caliber: tradition and distribution
+The 12/70 caliber: Tradition and prevalence

 Characteristics of the 12/70 caliber

-- Ammunition size and structure
+- Ammunition size and construction

 - Maximum shot loads and shot quantity